Pet owners believe that dogs are just like us humans!

 If you own a dog, you must have noticed how your dog quivers and twitches in sleep — giving the impression that he is chasing after someone in his dream.

 Dogs sleep more than humans do; however, their sleep structure is quite similar.

-But do dogs dream as humans?
-How do we find out if they dream as we do?
+But do they dream like us?
+How do we find out?

 This blog answers all the questions.